jessicaluong/grocery-price-tracker/README.md

 - Core data model and database schema
 - User authentication with OAuth Provider (Google)
+- Credentials Provider used for testing and development only
-- Complete item management (add, edit, delete)
+- Complete item and group management (add, edit, delete)
-- Group management for related items
 - Search and sorting capabilities
 - Interactive price chart with different time frames and date navigation
 - Receipt scanning with Azure Document Intelligence for adding multiple items

 ### In Progress

-- Add another OAuth Provider and remove Credentials Provider to mitigate security risks associated with usernames/passwords
 - Rate-limiting for third-party API requests
 - Demo mode with limited functionality
 - Deploy on Vercel